Jack Spratt's Vietnam Experience

 So, there's the introduction - from here on in, if you are interested in finding out about my Vietnam experience, just follow the links below.
 Enjoy yourself, there's some pictures, some stories, and just general "stuff" about my VN experience.
 As I said above, the memory may have clouded over the last 50-plus years, but the jist of it is accurate.

+If you are expecting the typical war stories, however, you may be a little disappointed.
 Fortunately for me, my memory has repressed the worst parts of my tour - I remember the good times, and the not-so-bad times, but the horror eludes me, thank God!

 So, sit back, and enjoy the experience from my perspective.
 And if you are a fellow Vietnam Vet, WELCOME HOME!